knative/docs/docs/admin/eventing/broker-configuration.md

 A Broker object that does not have a `spec.config` specified uses the `config-br-default-channel` ConfigMap dy default because this is specified in the `config-br-defaults` ConfigMap.

-However, if you have installed a different channel implementation, for example, Kafka, and would like this to be used as the default channel implementation for any broker that is created, you can change the `config-br-defaults` ConfigMap to look like this:
+However, if you have installed a different Channel implementation, for example, Kafka, and would like this to be used as the default Channel implementation for any Broker that is created, you can change the `config-br-defaults` ConfigMap to look as follows:

 ```yaml
 apiVersion: v1